F041/Gente_strana_App/README.md

 ### Disclaimer
-I developed this app with 3 gen AIs.
+I developed this app with 4 gen AIs and Android Studio, very useful for the history of files, when major breakups happened...

 If you don't know the meaning of neurodiversity or you never got labeled as *weird*, most likely this app doesn't fit you, it could even trigger your uneasiness